o1-labs/rfcs/00xx-vinegar.md

 ```

 The responsibilities of VinegarStep will be to:
-* Run the 'scalar field' checks for the target kimchi proof
+* Run the 'scalar field' checks for the target Kimchi proof
   - What is currently `step_verifier.ml/finalize_other_proof`
 * Ingest the 'recursion bulletproof challenges' generated by the target proof
   - Similar to how `prev_challenges` are currently absorbed in `prover.rs/create_recursive`.